-'C ' 'Check Your Progress' - 1 1.
+'Check Your Progress' - 1 1.
 What aspect of the School Assembly develops spirituality and unity among the students?
 2. What is the purpose of making the students take the national pledge during the morning assembly?
-3. 4.
-What aspect of the Morning assembly helps in motivating and inspiring the students?
+3. How does the Morning assembly help in training in discipline among students?
+4. What aspect of the Morning assembly helps in motivating and inspiring the students?
 5. What aspect of the morning assembly helps to develop leadership qualities among students?
 6. What is the role of the teacher in conducting the morning assembly?